JOSHCLUNE/LeanHammer/README.md

   premises
 ```

 The premise selector can be modified with the command `set_premise_selector <myPremiseSelector>`.
-If no premise selector is specified by the user via this API, then LeanHammer uses the default selector `Cloud.premiseSelector <|> mepoSelector (useRarity := true) (p := 0.6) (c := 0.9)`.
+If no premise selector is specified by the user via this API, then LeanHammer uses the default selector `Cloud.premiseSelector <|> mepoSelector (useRarity := false) (p := 0.6) (c := 0.9)`.
 For more information on the interpretation of this selector, as well as information on `Cloud.premiseSelector`'s caching behavior, see the [premise-selection](https://github.com/hanwenzhu/premise-selection) repository.

 The default premise selection server used by `Cloud.premiseSelector` hosted at `http://leanpremise.net` is intended for individual use.
 For heavy use cases, (e.g. performing an evaluation of `hammer` on a large number of theorems), we encourage users to use [this code](https://github.com/hanwenzhu/lean-premise-server) to host their own server which can be accessed following the instructions in [this README](https://github.com/hanwenzhu/premise-selection).